eclipse-vertx/vert.x/src/examples/javascript/README.md

 To run it simply `cd` into the webapp directory and `vertx run app.js`

-Then point your browser at https://localhost:8080 and start shopping!
+Then point your browser at https://localhost:8080 and start shopping!  (note it's https not http!)

 To fully understand this example please follow the web app tutorial on the website